 The maximum number of credit hours allowable for a student receiving Federal Student Aid to complete a degree or certificate is 150 percent of the credit hours normally required to complete a degree or certificate program.
 Example: 60 hours * 1.5% = 90 hours max.

 Remedial or developmental course credits are not counted toward the maximum credit hours attempted.
-However, transfer credits which will apply to any associate degree or certificate at OCCC are counted toward the maximum credit hours allowable.
+Transfer credits which apply to any OCCC degree are counted.

-Students placed on probation may regain eligibility by taking at least six (6) credit hours per semester without Federal Student Aid until they meet all SAP standards.
-They may then submit an online Suspension Appeal Form to the Financial Aid Office explaining they have now met all Financial Aid SAP standards.
+Students placed on financial aid suspension may regain eligibility by taking at least six (6) credit hours per semester without Federal Student Aid until they meet all SAP standards.
+They may then submit an online Financial Aid Suspension Appeal explaining they have now met all SAP standards.

 Audited courses are not eligible for Federal Student Aid.
 If a course is changed to AUDIT, a student will have to repay any Financial Aid that included the AUDIT course credit hours.